≡ Menu

 Depth Psychology

-When I began the PhD program I adopted my dog—Daisy Bear.
+When I started the PhD program at Pacifica I adopted my dog—Daisy Bear.
 The heart-opening joy that she has brought into my life has been positively unimaginable.
 The process of training Daisy and the range of unexpected emotional benefits I’ve experienced because of this relationship have inspired me to focus my dissertation on better understanding the human-canine bond.

 My research is specifically focused on the human-canine bond in the context of prison dog training programs (PDPs).
 Across the country prisons are implementing programs in which incarcerated people live with and train dogs for a variety of service-oriented tasks and purposes.
-For example, in some PDPs, inmates will work with rescue dogs to teach them basic obedience and socialization skills, which enhances the canines’ adoptability.
-In other PDPs, dogs have been trained for roles such as: “detecting explosives, locating invasive species (e.g., termites, bed bugs), identifying disease in small tissue samples, alerting/responding to seizures, serving as companions for children with Autism, supporting military veterans with PTSD, and providing balance/support when walking for people with mobility issues” (Jalongo, 2019).
-It is striking that these PDPs report consistently successful outcomes within a prison system where effective rehabilitation programming is lacking.
-The body of research on these programs shows that improvements occur in participants across a wide range of markers such as self-esteem, communication, patience, self-efficacy, and a desire to help others.
-PDPs have also been shown to reduce recidivism and initiate a process of individual transformation.
-One of the most intriguing aspects that is common to the various PDPs is the undeniably positive influences they provide for the inmates’ mental and behavioral health, even though these programs were not necessarily designed to produce specific therapeutic outcomes.
+For example, dogs have been trained in PDPs for roles such as: “detecting explosives, locating invasive species (e.g., termites, bed bugs), identifying disease in small tissue samples, alerting/responding to seizures, serving as companions for children with Autism, supporting military veterans with PTSD, and providing balance/support when walking for people with mobility issues” (Jalongo, 2019).
+The limited body of research on these programs shows that improvements occur in participants across a wide range of markers such as self-esteem, communication, patience, self-efficacy, and a desire to help others.
+PDPs have also been shown to reduce recidivism.

 New York City

-In 2023, I was confronted with a health crisis that led me to NYC—where I lived for a year as I underwent treatment.
-It was during this healing journey that I fell in love with the city—the people, the electric creativity—I reveled in the amazing art, the theater, music—the food, and I was continuously inspired by the unexpected spontaneous conversations and connections that the city so generously offers.
-I have expanded my practice and hope to give back after having received so much.
+In 2023 I was navigating a medical journey that brought me to New York City, where I ended up living for a year while undergoing treatment.
+It was during this impactful experience that I fell in love with NYC—the interesting people, the electric creativity—I reveled in the amazing art, the theater, music—the food, and I was continuously inspired by the spontaneous conversations and unexpected connections that the city so generously offers.
+I have since expanded my practice to provide counseling services to New York residents.
 I am a member of the C. G. Jung Foundation of New York.

 “Catherine made all the difference in my journey through depression and back to health.
 I have loved the way she integrates mindfulness practices with her therapy to help me navigate day to day challenges.”